- Distinct shape

 Of all the improvements over the outgoing second generation, fuel economy may be the most pertinent when considering the potent powertrains.
 The 2020 BMW X6 is at least 2 mpg more efficient in the EPA’s combined rating in the higher volume models.
 The mid-size crossover SUV still has a ways to go when it comes to fuel economy.
 It rates 4 out of 10.

-Then there’s the M variants, as in mmm, is it worth the dump in fuel economy?
-While the X6 M and X6 M Competition models haven’t been officially tested yet, the more modestly turned twin-turbo V-8 in the M50i gives a best-case scenario: 16/22/18 mpg.
+Then there’s the M variants, as in "mmm," is it worth the dump in fuel economy?
+While the X6 M and X6 M Competition models ring in at 13/18/15 mpg, the more modestly turned twin-turbo V-8 in the M50i gives a best-case scenario: 16/22/18 mpg.